 Why Might An Extraction Be Necessary?

 There are several reasons why we might need to extract a tooth.
 Often we have to remove a tooth because it has been damaged due to accident or injury.
 You may have taken a blow to the mouth playing in the company softball game.
 We had a patient once who got kicked in the mouth by one of his children during a pretend wrestling match.
 Sometimes when accidents happen, we can fix a tooth, especially if it was displaced, but not broken off.
 Teeth can break so severely that we have no choice but to remove your teeth.
+Even if the tooth is extracted, we have the option for a dental implant

 We also sometimes have to remove a tooth because of tooth decay.
 A damaged tooth begins with bacteria.
 The bacteria form plaque on your teeth.
 While plaque can be brushed away, over time, it can harden and form tartar.
 It can also cause cavities, which are tiny holes in your teeth.
 If you don’t care for them and get your cavity filled, the cavity will continue to grow until it reaches the tooth pulp, which is the first time you might start to feel pain.
-At that point, we may be able to save your tooth with a root canal.
+At that point, we may be able to save your tooth with a root canal, followed by a dental crown.
 However, your tooth might end up being too infected to save.
 If that is the case, we might need to pull this tooth to save your other teeth.

 Bacteria can also cause gum disease.
 Gum disease is an infection of your gumline instead of your tooth.
 Bacteria can create tartar along your gumline.
 Tartar can only be cleaned off your gumline with dental instruments.
 Bacteria can cause inflammation of your gums, which is the beginning stage of gum disease.
 If the disease is left untreated, the gum disease will create pockets of infection all along your gumline.